Nathaly Grimán: Career

-In 2018, she won the silver medal in the women's 62 kg event at the South American Games held in Cochabamba, Bolivia.
+In 2018, Grimán won the silver medal in the women's 62 kg event at the South American Games held in Cochabamba, Bolivia.
 At the 2018 Central American and Caribbean Games held in Barranquilla, Colombia, she won the gold medal in the women's 62 kg event.
 She was eliminated in her first match in the women's 62 kg event at the 2018 World Wrestling Championships held in Budapest, Hungary.

-At the 2019 Pan American Wrestling Championships held in Buenos Aires, Argentina, she won one of the bronze medals in the women's 62 kg event.
+At the 2019 Pan American Wrestling Championships held in Buenos Aires, Argentina, Grimán won one of the bronze medals in the women's 62 kg event.
 A few months later, she lost her bronze medal match against Laís Nunes of Brazil in the women's 62 kg event at the 2019 Pan American Games held in Lima, Peru.
 At the 2019 World Wrestling Championships held in Nur-Sultan, Kazakhstan, she was eliminated in her second match by Mariana Cherdivara of Moldova.

-She competed at the 2020 Pan American Olympic Qualification Tournament held in Ottawa, Canada, hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
+Grimán competed at the 2020 Pan American Olympic Qualification Tournament held in Ottawa, Canada, hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 She did not qualify at this tournament and she also failed to qualify for the Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.
 She won the silver medal in her event at the 2021 Dan Kolov & Nikola Petrov Tournament held in Plovdiv, Bulgaria.

-She won the gold medal in the women's 62 kg event at the 2022 Bolivarian Games held in Valledupar, Colombia.
+Grimán won the gold medal in the women's 62 kg event at the 2022 Bolivarian Games held in Valledupar, Colombia.
 She defeated Leonela Ayoví of Ecuador in her gold medal match.
 She won the silver medal in her event at the 2022 South American Games held in Asunción, Paraguay.

+Grimán won the silver medal in her event at the 2023 Pan American Wrestling Championships held in Buenos Aires, Argentina.